 Most people jump right in and start hunting for a business idea.
 While serendipity might strike, you want to follow a path that leaves less of the outcome in the hands of fate.

 For that, you first need a framework for evaluating micro-SaaS ideas.
-This guide works whether you are finding micro-SaaS ideas in 2021, or for the next year or future.
 Most sections of my guide are evergreen (it was intended to be that way).

 What makes a good idea, what makes a bad idea, what's an idea that is feasible for a one person SaaS or your current team size and technical chops.